KNOW YOUR WAY AROUND THE RING

 Fill in a form with your stake, the type of bet and your horse – minimum bet £2 or tell the tote attendent what you want to bet on and how much you wish to stake.

 The on-course bookmakers are the heart and soul of the betting experience, but they're all different and it's worth shopping around for the best odds on each race.
 You can usually find them in front of the Duchess's Stand or by the rails.
-Over the Investec Derby Festival, bookmakers can be found in every enclosure.
+Over The Derby Festival, bookmakers can be found in every enclosure.

 When you make your bet, state the number of your chosen horse and the stake: 'Number 3, £5 to win'; listen to the bookmaker repeat the bet and then give them your stake.
 You will then be given an itemised receipt with details of the bet and any winnings due – check this carefully and tell the bookmaker if there's a mistake.